HenryLamBlog/henrylam.blog/README.md

 ## Contributing

-If you have any suggestions, corrections, or would like to contribute to this blog, please feel free to open an issue or submit a pull request.
+If you have suggestions or corrections or would like to contribute to this blog, please open an issue or submit a pull request.

-## License
+##Contacts

-This project is licensed under the [MIT License](LICENSE).
+If you want to reach out to me, please contact me at [support@henrylam.blog](mailto:support@henrylam.blog).

 ---